andrew98450/gpiozerocpp/README.md

 apt install libpigpio-dev pigpio

-This Library is Preview Version
+This Library is alpha Version

 Welcome to try and offer advice.